 • their name has been marked for receiving an absentee ballot

 • their right to vote is challenged

 NOTE: Voters who vote a Provisional Ballot because they did not provide Photo ID have until 5:00pm Friday after Election Day to provide the required ID to their County Board of Registrars.
-Some counties allow voters to fax or email a copy of their ID.
+Some counties allow voters to fax or email a copy of their ID, and hours may vary.

 Primary Election Rules

 Voters do not need to register with a party and may vote for any candidate in the Primary Election.